karlkfi/kpt-config-sync/docs/user/installation.md

 ### Deploy the Operator

-Apply the operator bundle in order to create the Nomos Operator and nomos-system namespace into your cluster.
+Apply the operator bundle in order to create the Nomos Operator and config-management-system namespace into your cluster.

 ```console